Igor Kopystiansky: Film/Video works

 Later collaborations, such as 2005's Yellow Sound represented in the collection of Smithsonian American Art Museum takes its title from a Wassily Kandinsky theater production, and its silent structure and running time from John Cage's famous composition 4'33" (1952), in which a piano player sits at the keyboard, lift the lid and stay motionless and silent for the next four minutes and thirty-three seconds.
 As a source for Yellow Sound,(2005) artists used a found silent film footage with an image of a vinyl record.
-The original very short film was slowed down to increase it’s duration to 4:33.
+The original very short film was slowed down to increase its duration to 4:33.
 During the whole presentation a viewer does see an image, which looks like a still and only dust, scratches and other original damages of the film, which appear and disappear slowly indicate that the time is flowing.

 In the video Portrait, 2006, represented in the collection of the Metropolitan Museum, Kopystiansky used a short excerpt from Masculin Feminin by Jean-Luc Godard.
 This selected clip has been played forward and backward at the same time.
 As the artists have described their process, "The effect is that most of the time the image is doubled, but in the middle of the program for 1/24th of a second the images merge in one single still.
 This moment has been determined by the movement of the film in the projection camera.”

 In a 2006 film work, Pink and White-A Play in Two Time Directions, artists superimpose the same footage playing forward and in reverse.
 The suggestive quality of these pieces is enhanced as the time/action moves forward and rewinds, creating a sense of time as both a found event and a lost memory.
 Pink and White is emphasizing their interest in early cinema, and the surrealist graphic intensity of photographer Man Ray.

 Pink and White is related to two other film/video works by Igor and Svetlana Kopystiansky: Double Fiction (2008) and Fiction Double (2008).
 In both works the entire movie – respectively, The Birds by Alfred Hitchcock and the Breathless by Jean-Luc Godard – have been played in two directions: forward and backward.
 Their soundtracks, in contradistinction to Pink and White, were appropriated from the original movies.
 Both movies were created almost at the same time within only a three year difference: 1960 Breathless and 1963 The Birds, both have a dramatic intensity and a fictional film narrative built in a classical way: a narrative time moves straightforward in one direction only.
 Both films represent an “author’s” cinematography and for artists was important to use classical films which every viewer is keeping in a memory.